dodgebc/jaxkd/README.md

 ```
 python -m pip install jaxkd
 ```
-Or with the CUDA extension.
+Or with the CUDA extension.  extension will require CMake and NVCC installed on your system.
 ```
 python -m pip install jaxkd[cuda]
 ```